abhinavkodamanchili18-cyber/Clinical-Acuity-Classification-System/README.md

 ## Overview

-This project is a simple web application built with HTML.
-It serves as a starting point for web development projects.
+This project is a simple app with data structures

 ## Description